 18.3.
 Data collection

-Detailed methodological information on Member States' data collection practices is available in the national reference metadata (older methods also in the STS sources).
+Detailed methodological information on Member States’ data collection practices is available in the national reference metadata.

 18.4.
 Data validation

-Data received from the countries – and the European indices compiled from these data – are validated using validation rules implemented in the data feeding software.
-Some validation rules are applied on ad hoc basis.
+Data received from the countries – and the European indices compiled from these data – are validated using validation rules implemented in the data feeding software (Chapter 4, p.
+21 of Compilers’ manual).
+Some validation rules are applied on an ad hoc basis.

-At national level, editing involves studying data from respondents with the aim of identifying (and eventually correcting) errors, in particular errors that have a significant influence on the results.
+At national level, editing involves studying data from respondents with the aim of identifying and correcting errors, in particular errors that have a significant influence on the results.
 Identified outliers require further investigation to determine where there really is an error as opposed to an unusual result.
 Editing involves checks for completeness, that values are within given ranges and that values for related variables are coherent.
 Data editing may take place during or after data entry.

 Responses can be compared with those of the previous months.
 Inconsistency or large deviations (outside of a pre-established range) indicate that a closer look is desirable.